oreidy/mas-hedge-fund/README.md

 ### Option 1: Download ZIP File
 1. Download and extract the ZIP file to your desired location
-2. Navigate to the extracted directory
+2. Navigate to the mas-hedge-fund directory

 ### Option 2: Clone from GitHub
 ```bash